onemoonsci/nmrfxprocessordocs/pages/04.structure/01.basics/01.intro/docs.md

 ### Force terms [forcelink]

-The force terms apply during the calculation of energy values and gradients of the energy during commands such as [gen][genlink]
+The force terms apply during the calculation of energy values and gradients of the energy during commands such as [gen](#genlink)

 bondWt
 :  The weight for distance restraints that involve bonds (for example, to close ribose rings).